Fact checked

 Taxes can be one of the most complicated aspects of inheritance.
 Seeking professional advice is essential to understanding and complying with the relevant tax laws and making informed decisions regarding the inheritance.

-Preparing to Receive an Inheritance
+Preparing to receive an inheritance

 An inheritance has the potential to change your life.
 Here are some steps to take to prepare for an inheritance.

-• Pause and Process: Take some time to process your emotions and carefully consider your options.
+• Pause and process: Take some time to process your emotions and carefully consider your options.

-• Discuss with Family Members: Discuss your intentions and also listen to them and be open to their perspectives to minimize potential conflicts.
+• Discuss with family members: Discuss your intentions and also listen to them and be open to their perspectives to minimize potential conflicts.
 On the other hand, you also want to be wary of any unsolicited advice or pressure from others on what to do with your windfall.

-• Professional Help: Consider reaching out early to a financial advisor or accountant.
+• Professional help: Consider reaching out early to a financial advisor or accountant.

-• Make a Plan: Finally, it’s wise to outline how you may want to use the inheritance for things like investing, buying a home or paying off a debt.
+• Make a plan: Finally, it’s wise to outline how you may want to use the inheritance for things like investing, buying a home or paying off a debt.
 It can be initially very overwhelming if you receive a large amount of money and tempting to splurge.
 By carefully setting out a plan beforehand, you can ensure you make the most of your inheritance for the long-term.

 So long as the will is not contested, the probate process is complete, and debts and taxes have been paid off, beneficiaries usually get their inheritances several months after the estate owner passes away.
 If the estate is large or complex, it may take longer.